Mbed-TLS/TF-PSA-Crypto/SECURITY.md

 packets, as well as suppressing or delaying legitimate messages, and injecting messages.

-The PSA-Crypto library aims to fully protect against remote attacks and to enable users of the library in providing full protection against remote attacks.
+The PSA-Crypto library aims to fully protect against remote attacks.
+More specifically, it aims to enable network protocol implementations that use it to perform cryptographic operations, as well as applications based on such network protocol implementations, to provide full protection against remote attacks.

 **Warning!** Block ciphers do not yet achieve full protection against attackers who can measure the timing of packets with sufficient precision.
 For details